Allirajah Subaskaran: Career

-In September 2021, he was announced as the new owner of the Jaffna Kings for the 2021 Lanka Premier League.Lyca Kovai Kings is a cricket team representing Coimbatore city of Tamil Nadu in the tournament of Tamil Nadu Premier League (TNPL).
-The team is owned by Lyca Productions.
+In September 2021, he became the new owner of the Jaffna Kings in the Lanka Premier League (LPL).
+Lyca Kovai Kings, a cricket team based in Coimbatore in the Tamil Nadu Premier League (TNPL) tournament, is owned by Lyca Productions.

+Allirajah formerly served on the Advisory Council for Sri Lanka within the British Asian Trust.

+Personal life

+Allirajah fled Sri Lanka with his family as a teenager, and moved first to France, where he worked at his family's restaurant in Paris, and then at their corner shop.
+He later settled in the UK.

+Filmography

+All films produced or distributed by Allirajah Subaskaran have been through Lyca Productions, the company he founded.
+For a complete list, see Lyca Productions.

 Awards

 In October 2011 Lycatel was ranked 36th out of 250 leading mid-market private companies in The Sunday Times.
 Allirajah received a gold award for Best Overall Enterprise in 2010 at the Asian Achievers Award ceremony for the impact he has made on the Asian community in the UK.
 The Asian Voice Political and Public Life awarded Allirajah in 2011 its "International Entrepreneur of the Year" award.

-In 2012 the English Asian Business Awards presented Allirajah with the "2011 Power Business of the Year" award, recognizing the growth of the Lycamobile business globally. as well as the "Social Entrepreneur of the Year" award.
+In 2012 the English Asian Business Awards presented Allirajah with the "2011 Power Business of the Year" award, recognizing the growth of the Lycamobile business globally, as well as the "Social Entrepreneur of the Year" award.